 - a.
 A curriculum development team is a working group comprising

 - a departmental project leader/specialist who has expertise in the subject area/course under development, in curriculum planning and design, in pedagogy, in assessment and evaluation, and in leadership skills.
 In addition to managing all facets and stages of a curriculum development project, the project leader may act also as liaison with groups such as subject area steering committees, the Interorganizational Curriculum Advisory Committee (ICAC) or the Comité consultatif des programmes d'études (CCPE), and with unit coordinators and directors in Program Development Branch or la Direction du développement et de l'implantation des programmes d'études.
-The project leader also accesses advice and feedback, as required, from key advisors such as scholars, industry representatives, parents, and educational organizations and associations
+The project leader also accesses advice and feedback, as required, from key advisors such as scholars, industry representatives, parents, and

 - a qualified writer(s) who has excellent oral and written communication skills, computer skills, and a background in the subject area/course under development; a development team may use two different writers, a curriculum writer, and a distance delivery course writer